primer/react/docs/content/SideNav.md

 ## Full variant

-Give the link the `full` variant to a `SideNav.Link` to spread child elements across the link, which is useful for status icons, labels, and the like.
+Add the `variant='full'` prop to a `SideNav.Link` to spread child elements across the link, which is useful for status icons, labels, and the like.

 ```jsx live
 <SideNav bordered maxWidth={360} aria-label="Main">